COVID-19: service updates

 The council has offered accommodation to anyone we are aware is sleeping rough.

 Our housing team is working with Supporting People, Pobl’s Housing First team, the Wallich, Eden Gate, the Salvation Army and the Olive Branch to ensure accommodation, food, household items and support is provided.

-Three meals a day are being provided, seven days a week and are delivered following social distancing guidance.
+Three meals a day are provided seven days a week, delivered following social distancing guidance.

 Toiletries and clothes are being provided by support providers when requested.

 Support for mental health can be found on the MIND website or by telephone on 0300 123 3393.
 Specialist mental health support and counselling can also be accessed via partner agencies and health services that are supporting those sleeping rough.

 Our partners will continue to provide outreach support for those found to be sleeping rough in Newport and for rough sleepers in accommodation.

 Anyone experiencing homelessness can obtain support, advice and information from the council’s housing advice and homelessness team using the details above.